Cheshire and Wirral Partnership: Mobile self-drive unit helps Trust to address health inequalities across the region

 One third of the population in Cheshire and Merseyside live in the most deprived 20% of neighbourhoods in England.
 Life expectancy in parts of the region is among the lowest.

-A new project, launching this month led by Cheshire and Wirral Partnership NHS Foundation Trust, will help to address health inequalities across the region and deliver decentralised healthcare to hard-to-reach communities.
+A new project, launching this month led by Cheshire and Wirral Partnership NHS Foundation Trust, will help to address health inequalities across the region and deliver decentralised healthcare to underserved communities.

 As a first of its kind nationally, EMS Healthcare are proud to be playing an important part in supporting this project by providing the three self-drive units, which are helping to bring healthcare into everyone's each.
 By using an Outreach, a multi-functional self-drive unit, the project will deliver: